kujo8p/footy-app/README.md

 ### _Description_

-The Bayern Munich Team Page will consist of a team page showing the teams schedule and record, a players page that shows individul player stats, and a shop page that offers team merchendise.
+The Bayern Munich Team Page will consist of a home page showing recent news articles about the team.
+A team page that displays the teams roster, stadium, and player stats.
+Finally, a players page that shows individul player stats.

 ---